chrnnk/linux/unraid/README.md

 Available commands: reboot poweroff shutdown

-Note

-poweroff If you get an unclean shutdown when issuing this command you need to adjust your timeout settings, see https://forums.unraid.net/topic/69868-dealing-with-unclean-shutdowns
+Note - If you get an unclean shutdown when running "poweroff" you need to adjust your timeout settings, see https://forums.unraid.net/topic/69868-dealing-with-unclean-shutdowns

 ### Run diagnostics